yohasebe/wp2txt/README.md

 ## About

-WP2TXT extracts plain text data from Wikipedia dump files (encoded in XML / compressed with Bzip2), removing all MediaWiki markup and other metadata.
+WP2TXT extracts text and category data from Wikipedia dump files (encoded in XML / compressed with Bzip2), removing MediaWiki markup and other metadata.

 **UPDATE (August 2022)**